markustenghamn/markustenghamn.github.io/_posts/2014-12-07-let-900000-designers-compete-next-design-project.markdown

 redirect_from:
    - /let-900000-designers-compete-next-design-project
 date:   2014-12-07 22:18:32 +0100
-categories: best domain registrar
+categories: design
 description: Have you ever needed a design for a logo, website, or perhaps a book cover designed and don't know where to find a good designer?
 Then...
 ---

-**This post has been migrated and imported into different systems over the years, I have not had a chance to format this post so it may be hard to read but I have left it here as a reference.**
+**This post has been migrated and imported into different systems over the years, I have not had a chance to format this post manually so it may be hard to read but I have left it here as a reference.**

 Have you ever needed a design for a logo, website, or perhaps a book cover designed and don't know where to find a good designer?
 Then [99Designs](http://www.kqzyfj.com/4r70lnwtnvAIBEGGJIACBIKFIBE?cm_mmc=CJ-_-3944865-_-7035587-_-Logo%20Store%20-%20Text) is the place to go!
 [99Designs](http://www.kqzyfj.com/4r70lnwtnvAIBEGGJIACBIKFIBE?cm_mmc=CJ-_-3944865-_-7035587-_-Logo%20Store%20-%20Text) will guide you through the process of putting up a design request from their pre-made packages, your project will then be posted in their marketplace where more than 900,000 compete to give you the best design possible.
 This means that you will get many different proposals and you get to pick the best option, you can even ask a specific designer to make small changes to improve their work.
 Watch their video below to see how it works.[](http://www.kqzyfj.com/lm105hz74z6MUNQSSVUMONVNQVVQ?cm_mmc=CJ-_-3944865-_-7035587-_-Graphic%20Design%20-%20728x90)